2016 Malaysian Grand Prix: Race

 Lewis Hamilton's engine failure while in the lead later proved to be a decisive moment in the championship.

-At the start, Sebastian Vettel collided with Nico Rosberg going into turn one, causing Rosberg to go into a spin to the back of the grid while Vettel damaged his front-left suspension in the process, retiring after getting to an escape road a few corners later.
+At the start of the race, Sebastian Vettel collided with Nico Rosberg going into turn one, causing Rosberg to go into a spin to the back of the grid while Vettel damaged his front-left suspension in the process, retiring after getting to an escape road a few corners later.
 On lap 8, Romain Grosjean spun into the gravel trap due to brake failure once again, prematurely ending his race.

-Later on lap 41, Lewis Hamilton's engine failed while he was in the lead of the race, forcing him to retire.
+Later, on lap 41, Lewis Hamilton's engine failed while he was in the lead of the race, forcing him to retire.
 Esteban Gutiérrez also retired when his front-left wheel came off the car in the latter stages of the race.
-Daniel Ricciardo who inherited the lead of the race when Hamilton's engine failed went on to win the race.
+Daniel Ricciardo, who inherited the lead of the race when Hamilton's engine failed, went on to win the race.
 It was the fourth win of his F1 career.
-Max Verstappen finished second, giving Red Bull Racing their first one-two since Brazil in 2013, with Nico Rosberg recovering to finish third from the spin on lap 1.
+Max Verstappen finished second, giving Red Bull Racing their first one-two since Brazil in 2013, with Nico Rosberg recovering to finish third from his spin on lap 1.
 For the next race in Japan, Vettel was handed a three-place grid penalty for causing the collision with Rosberg.

 Post-race

 Nine Australian men, subsequently dubbed the 'Budgie Nine' by Australian media, were arrested for intentional insult and public indecency after celebrating Ricciardo's win by stripping to their 'budgie smuggler' swimming trunks, decorated with the Malaysian flag, and drinking beer from their shoes.
-Ricciardo said that the nine had not realized the effect their actions would have, and called for them to be released.
-After three days in custody the nine were charged with the lesser offence of public nuisance and released.
+Ricciardo said that the nine had not realized the effect their actions would have and called for them to be released.
+After three days in custody, the nine were charged with the lesser offence of public nuisance and released.
 The briefs had been made in Australia, not Malaysia.